onyeka-hub/terraform-eks-resource/README.md

 See that guide for additional information.

-NOTE: This is a one node cluster which may only be good for dev workload.
+**NOTE**: This is a one node cluster which may only be good for dev workload.

-NOTE: This full configuration utilizes the [Terraform http provider](https://www.terraform.io/docs/providers/http/index.html) to call out to icanhazip.com to determine your local workstation external IP for easily configuring EC2 Security Group access to the Kubernetes servers.
+**NOTE**: This full configuration utilizes the [Terraform http provider](https://www.terraform.io/docs/providers/http/index.html) to call out to icanhazip.com to determine your local workstation external IP for easily configuring EC2 Security Group access to the Kubernetes servers.
 Feel free to replace this as necessary.

-# terraform-eks-resource
+## terraform-eks-resource
 terraform aws_eks_cluster and aws_eks_node_group resources from terraform-provider-aws: https://github.com/onyeka-hub/terraform-provider-aws.git

 Note that the s3 bucket for the backend must be  created before running the terraform code